JetBrains/teamcity-documentation/topics/multinode-setup.md

 * All the [system requirements](system-requirements.md) are met.
 * [TeamCity is installed](install-and-start-teamcity-server.md) on both nodes.
 * [TeamCity Data Directory](teamcity-data-directory.md) and database are already initialized.
+* [An external storage](configuring-artifacts-storage.md#external-artifacts-storage) is used for build artifacts.

 Now, we can proceed with the transition from a single server setup to a high-availability cluster setup.